flying-sheep/phil.red/posts/python-style.md

 Python 3.3+
 -----------
 When writing new libraries and tools, ignore Python 2.
-Consider a port only if someone creates a feature request or otherwise asks you for i, but require good reasons.
+Consider a port only if someone creates a feature request or otherwise asks you for it, but require good reasons.

 This way, you won’t have to deal with `Unicode(En|De)codeError`s, and are able to use all the new features.
 Also modules have to avoid circular dependencies per default by forcing you to use `from .submodule import name`.